Our Scholars say it best! Check out this great recap video created by one of our fab alums!

-The Global Scholar curriculum comprises two elements:
+The Global Scholar curriculum centers on two goals:

 - “International Relations for the Student Leader”